-It took less than three hours for Mon Fils and I to find a restaurant in Lyon that’s worth writing home about.
+It didn’t take long for for Mon Fils (my son) and I to settle into our hotel and find a restaurant in Lyon that’s worth writing home about.
 We arrived by train at five in the afternoon and we were ordering “bouchon lyonnaise” style at the Bouchon de l’Opera by eight.

 Lyon, France is famous for its bouchon restaurants.
 In the States we might call the fare “home cooking.”
 Many restaurants here offer the same type of “country” food, But the quality and flavor vary widely because of different family recipes.